arshadrebin/efs/README.md

 Since I have taken Amazon Linux in the previous section, under the Launch Cionfiguration AMI choose the same AMI ID.

 On the Advance details, write down the user data as follows.
-Please chnage the fs-ID according to yours.
+Please change the fs-ID according to yours.

 ```
 #!/bin/bash